Aditya-Singh03/Patient-Triage-System/readme.md

 - **Comparator:** Modify or create new comparator classes to change prioritization criteria.
 - **Heap Type:** Switch between max heap and min heap by changing the `isMaxHeap` flag in `AppMain.java`.
 - **Input:** Adapt the `TriageSystemParser` to read from different input formats or sources.

-## Contributing

-Feel free to fork this repository and submit pull requests with improvements, bug fixes, or additional features.
-Please ensure that your contributions are well-tested and adhere to the project's coding style.